Teaching

 Teaching Records

 • Spring 2024.
-TA.
-Program Evaluation and Research in Community Health Sciences, UCLA, Los Angeles, CA
+Teaching Associate.
+Program Evaluation and Research in Community Health Sciences, UCLA

 • 2/29/2024.
 Guest Lecture.
-Policy and Public Health Approaches to Violence Prevention, UCLA, Los Angeles, CA
+Policy and Public Health Approaches to Violence Prevention, UCLA

 • Winter 2024.
-TA.
-Program Planning and Research in Community Health Sciences, UCLA, Los Angeles, CA
+Teaching Associate.
+Program Planning and Research in Community Health Sciences, UCLA

 • Fall, 2023.
-TA.
+Teaching Associate.
 Introduction to Community Health Sciences.
-UCLA, Los Angeles, CA
+UCLA

 • Spring 2023.
-TA.
-Program Evaluation and Research in Community Health Sciences, UCLA, Los Angeles, CA
+Teaching Assistant.
+Program Evaluation and Research in Community Health Sciences, UCLA

 • Winter 2023.
-TA.
-Program Planning and Research in Community Health Sciences, UCLA, Los Angeles, CA
+Teaching Assistant.
+Program Planning and Research in Community Health Sciences, UCLA

 • Fall, 2013.
-TA.
-Public Health Policy – Implementation on Appropriate Medical Technologies in resource-limited settings, Seoul National University College of Medicine, Seoul, South Korea
+Teaching Assistant.
+Public Health Policy – Implementation on Appropriate Medical Technologies in resource-limited settings, Seoul National University College of Medicine

 • Fall, 2008.
 Course Tutor.
-Department of East Asian Languages and Literatures, University of Hawaii at Manoa, Honolulu, HI
+Department of East Asian Languages and Literatures, University of Hawaii at Manoa

 • Maternal and Child Health